timothyb0912/blog/_posts/2022-06-21-Yoga-and-kinesthetic-thinking.md

 That is, people of color frequently channel and express their stress as varied physical ailments and as potentially painful sensations.
-Such findings have been reported as far back as the 1990's, by way of the U.S. Surgeon General ([2001](https://www.ncbi.nlm.nih.gov/books/NBK44243/pdf/Bookshelf_NBK44243.pdf)).
+Such findings have been reported as far back as the 1990's, by way of the U.S. Surgeon General ([2001](https://www.ncbi.nlm.nih.gov/books/NBK44243/pdf/Bookshelf_NBK44243.pdf), p.60).
-Far from just a national statistic,
-I embody these findings daily:
-I regularly and intensely somatize my stress.
+Far from an impersonal statistic, we embody these findings daily, as we regularly and intensely somatize our stress.

 One problem with somatization is that the chronic, unmitigated stress that is being physically channeled,